challengepost/omniauth-devpost/README.md

-# Omniauth::Challengepost
+# Omniauth::Devpost

-Use this gem to authenticate against the (future) ChallengePost user api.
+Use this gem to authenticate against the (future) Devpost user api.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'omniauth-challengepost'
+    gem 'omniauth-devpost'

 And then execute: